Skip to content

 }

 Notice that we don't have to define any kind of initializer for the property repository.
-The @Injectable property wrapper will manage all the work of search into the dependencies container and extract an instance of an especific implementation of the Repository protocol.
+The @Inject property wrapper will manage all the work of search into the dependencies container and extract an instance of an especific implementation of the Repository protocol.

 And that's all, by this point we can replicate this steps for every dependency we want to make injectable and start to using them all around in our project.